redpanda-data/connect/docs/processors/README.md

 The value will be converted into '{"foo":{"bar":5}}'.
 If the YAML object contains keys that aren't strings those fields will be ignored.

+#### `split`

+Splits a string field by a value and replaces the original string with an array containing the results of the split.
+This operator requires both the path value and the contents of the `value` field to be strings.

 ## `lambda`

 ``` yaml